hyckis/FE520-stock-toolkit/README.md

 - **Empty data**: Raises `ValueError` when DataFrames or Series are empty
 - **Invalid parameters**: Raises `ValueError` for unsupported parameter values

-All error messages are designed to be helpful for debugging and learning.

 ---